sapphiredev/examples/examples/with-esm/README.md

 # Javascript ESM Sapphire Bot example

-This is a basic setup of a Discord bot using the [sapphire framework][sapphire] written in Javascript
+This is a basic setup of a Discord bot using the [sapphire framework][sapphire] written in Javascript and using [ECMAScript Modules][esm].

 ## How to use it?